On the regularization of Wasserstein GANs: Improved training of WGANs

-We also provide a 2-dimensional example in Figure \ref{2dim}, where a different phenomena leads to the same conclusion.
+Consider the examples in Figure~\ref{CouplingsOnly}, where every X denotes a sample from the generator and every O a real data sample.
+Optimal couplings $\pi^*$ are indicated in red, and values of an optimal critic function are indicated in blue (optimality is shown in Appendix~\ref{sct:provingOptimality}).

-Again, samples from the discrete empirical and generated distribution are indicated by O’s and X’s, respectively.
-The blue numbers, with a variable $a\in\RR$ denote the value of an optimal critic function at these points (the values at these points is all that matters).
-We fixed the value at position $(1,2)$ to be zero, taking into account that an optimal critic function remains optimal under addition of an arbitrary constant.
-The indicated coupling in red and the critic function are optimal, since with this choice we have and
+In the one-dimensional example on the left, the left-most X and the right-most O satisfy $f^*(\text{O})-f^*(\text{X})=\frac{1}{7}|\text{O}-\text{X}| \neq |\text{O}-\text{X}|$, illustrating that the basis for the derivation of the condition, that the norm of the gradient equals one between generated and real points, only holds for points sampled from the optimal coupling.
+Note, while here the gradient is still of norm 1 almost everywhere, this does not necessarily hold in higher dimensions, where not all points lie on a line between some pair of points sampled from $\pi^*$.
+This is exemplified for two dimensions on the right side of Figure \ref{CouplingsOnly}, where blue numbers with $a\in\RR$ denote the values of an optimal critic function at these points (the values at these points is all that matters).
+Without loss of generality we can assume the value at position $(1,2)$ to be zero, taking into account that an optimal critic function remains optimal under addition of an arbitrary constant.
+Since the Lipschitz constraint of $f^*$ must be satisfied, we get $1-a\leq \sqrt{2}$ and $a+1\leq \sqrt{2}$.
+Therefore $a\in [1-\sqrt{2} ,\sqrt{2}-1]$ and one of the inequalities of the Lipschitz constraint must be strict.